 If you’re looking for a meticulous and high-brow public speaking professional… let’s be honest, I’m probably not the person for you.

 If, however, you’re looking for a chatty and more informal speaker to share their reality and entertain listeners at your event or project, I could well be your gal.

 Whether you’re hoping to engage your employees or prospective clients or reach a whole new audience, I know first-hand just how important it is to communicate stories that leave a lasting impact.
 Over the past few years, I’ve spoken on panels, hosted webinars for various businesses and organisations, presented podcast episodes, advocated for causes on television and radio, and in 2019, I ticked a big ol’ thing off my bucket list and gave my first TEDx talk.

 However, I will disclaim that as a disabled person, I refuse to play into the classic ‘you can do ANYTHING you put your mind to!!!’ trope.
-I’m not a superhero, I’m not ‘overcoming’ my illness or beating the odds… instead, my emphasis is on doing the best you can with what you have, finding creative solutions to barriers you face, and following nobody’s path but your own.
+I’m not a superhero, I’m not ‘overcoming’ my illness or beating the odds… instead, my emphasis is on doing the best you can with what you have, finding creative solutions to the barriers you face, and following nobody’s path but your own.

 Intrigued?
 Here are the services I offer: